thoughtspot/thoughtspot.github.io/_admin/ts-cloud/security-settings.md

 ## Configure content security settings

 To prevent cross-site scripting attacks, ThoughtSpot recommends that you configure content security settings.
-To allow only trusted domains, you can add a list of domains for CSP whitelisting on the SpotDev **Settings** page.
+To allow only trusted domains, you must add the host application domain and other trusted domains to the CSP whitelist on the SpotDev **Settings** page.

 ## Enable same-site access